Costs of Buying A House

 We recommend using a mortgage broker as they can find you the best deal from a wide selection of lenders.
 Some mortgage brokers charge no fee, while others charge between a few hundred pounds up to 1% of your mortgage.
 For fee-free mortgage advice we have teamed up with London and Country.

 Do not fear – the seller rather than buyer pays these, but watch out for dodgy sale by tender tactics where the Estate Agent tries to get the vendor and you to pay fees.
 If you are selling at the same time to fund your new home, remember to factor in fees – See How much should I pay the estate agent?

 This provides a source of money your family can rely on to cover any debt such as a mortgage in the event of your death.
 Many people purchase it when they take out a mortgage, but you should watch for the commission and cancellation fee – See Do I Need Life Insurance?

 If you have little furniture and energetic friends, you can do this for free.
-But if you have a lot, then hiring a professional removals firm can cost anywhere from £350 to many thousands of pounds, depending on the size of your house and how far you are moving.
-Hiring a man or two and a van might be a more reasonable way forward
+But if you have a lot, then removals costs to hire a professional firm can range from £350 to many thousands of pounds, depending on the size of your house and how far you are moving.
+For an idea of how to choose the right removals company and removals costs – See How to find the right removals company?

 - Furniture and white goods – unless you are prepared to sleep on the floor and drink warm milk, you will need a bed and a fridge, and all the other furniture.
 It is possible to cut costs buying second hand, but it is easy to spend thousands and the sky is the limit